lagr-web/nexttailwind/README.md

-# Next.js 14 with Tailwind CSS
+# Next.js 14 with TypeScript and Tailwind CSS

 > Setup  a small project for a Next.js 14 project with Tailwind CSS.